mr-harshtyagi/IDX-block-explorer/README.md

 # react-app
-Sample React App for testing new libarries and features
+Sample React App for testing new libraries and features